AlexeyKupershtokh/node-perf-time/README.md

 Principles
 ==========
 This class caches calls to time getters.
 This cache is flushed in two ways:
- * Each 100 iteration (by default) during blocking code.
+ * Every 100th iteration (by default) during blocking code.
- * Every millisecond using setTimeout(..., 1) for .
+ * Every millisecond using setTimeout(..., 1).

 Pros and cons
 =============